phthom/IBMCloudPrivate/6-TerraformLab.md

 # THIS SCRIPT ONLY WORKS FOR LINUX
 # either run as root or as a sub-account with sudo configured for NOPASSWORD prompt
 # usage: ./icpinstall.sh
+# If you see the following error Error retrieving SSH key: SOAP-ENV:Client: Bad Request (HTTP 200)
+# comment out the line beginning with endpoint_url from ~/.softlayer.

 echo "***"
 echo "*** START"